pipedrive/app-extensions-sdk/README.md

 the JWT secret which you can add from Marketplace Manager when configuring a custom UI extension.
 If it's not specified, use app's client secret instead.
 JWT contains Pipedrive user and company ids.

-JWT can be used to assure that the custom UI extension is loaded by Pipedrive.
+JWT can be used to ensure that the custom UI extension is loaded by Pipedrive.
 It can be passed to your API requests and be verified on the server side.
-Note that JWT expires in 5 minutes so use this command to get a new one.
+As JWT expires in 5 minutes, you can use this command to get a new one.

 **Response**